capi1O/reverse-proxy/README.md

 # tests [![Build Status](https://img.shields.io/docker/cloud/build/monkeydri/reverse-proxy.svg?style=flat-square)](https://hub.docker.com/r/monkeydri/reverse-proxy)

-A [docker container](https://hub.docker.com/r/monkeydri/reverse-proxy) is provided to test this setup (on ubuntu 18.04).
+A [docker container-vm](https://hub.docker.com/r/monkeydri/reverse-proxy-vm) is provided to test this setup (on ubuntu 18.04).
 It includes a test setup + additional tools to respond to tests.
-It is not meant to be run on your host, it is meant to run on docker hub to receive tests.
+It is not meant to be run on your host to get a reverse-proxy, it is used for testing.

 ## toolchain

 Using a docker container and docker hub automated build with autotests is a cheap and simple alternative to running a full VM (ex with circle-CI) to test the setup.

-The [reverse-proxy](https://hub.docker.com/r/monkeydri/reverse-proxy) docker image is build on docker hub on each push and afterwards tests are run on it via another sut container : [docker-compose.tests.yml](docker-compose.tests.yml).
+The [reverse-proxy-vm](https://hub.docker.com/r/monkeydri/reverse-proxy-vm) docker image is build on docker hub on each push and afterwards tests are run on it via another `sut` container : [docker-compose.tests.yml](docker-compose.tests.yml).

 ## build

+To build it manually just `docker build . -t monkeydri/reverse-proxy-vm`.

+## run

-To build it manually set required values in env file (see [.test.env](.test.env) file as example)
+Set required values in env file (see [.test.env](.test.env) file as example).

-then `docker build . -t monkeydri/reverse-proxy`.

-Then run it with required env vars : `docker run --rm --env-file=.env -it monkeydri/reverse-proxy bash`.
-To override entrypoint : `docker run --rm --env-file=.env --entrypoint="/bin/sh" -it monkeydri/reverse-proxy -c /home/user/dockers/reverse-proxy/setup.sh`.
+Then run it with required env vars : `docker run --name=reverse-proxy-vm --env-file=.test.env -it monkeydri/reverse-proxy-vm`.
+To override entrypoint : `docker run --rm --env-file=.test.env --entrypoint="/bin/sh" -it monkeydri/reverse-proxy-vm -c /home/user/dockers/reverse-proxy/setup.sh`.

 ## connect the docker container to the world